rats4m/Projectnew/diary.md

+## 1st November 2024

+- Created event structure for representing cybersecurity data.
+- Implemented serialization and deserialization using Serde.

 ## 22nd October 2024

 - Have decided that I do not wish to use python within my project due to lack of complexity.